School Counselor Salary and Career Outlook

 One major exception is 12-month counseling positions.
 It is common practice for schools to retain some or all of their counseling staff through the summer to complete tasks like child study team evaluations, individualized education programs (IEPs), student matriculation and scheduling.
 In these cases, counselors are typically compensated at a higher rate than similarly experienced 10-month employees are.

-According to the Bureau of Labor Statistics, the median annual school counselor salary in May 2019 was $64,060.
-It should be noted that this figure is a combination of both 10- and 12-month school counselor salaries.
+According to the Bureau of Labor Statistics, the median annual salary for school counselors in May 2024 was $65,140.
+It should be noted that this figure combines both 10- and 12-month school counselor salaries.

 Educational, Guidance, and Career Counselors and Advisors, by IndustryMean Annual Salary1